 Then there are the comparisons.
 “Oh.
 Can’t (enter name here) (enter milestone here) yet?
 You should speak to your health visitor about that”.
 Oh fuck the fuck off.
 One woman actually commented on the fact that Big L was still crawling at x months.
 He was a bit of a late walker I guess but come on.

 Oh!
 I nearly forgot the recruiters.
 You know, the ladies from the church that suggest you attend a service.
 A. Church.
 Service.
-Likely to be in a Sunday I’m guessing.
+Likely to be on a Sunday I’m guessing.
 Now, I’m an atheist.
-Each to their own but church isn’t for me.
-I appreciate the offer, actually I don’t.
-I can only assume these lovely ladies must think I need saving.
+Each to their own but church just isn’t for me.
+I appreciate the offer, I can only assume these lovely ladies must think I need saving.
 I don’t.
 I just don’t fit in there.
 It’s fine.

 I know a lot of mums like baby groups.
 It’s socialisation for them as well as their babies.